-The first thing you should do is focus on what you're looking for in a home.
-You can start by establishing priorities in the following three areas:
+If you’re thinking about buy a home, the first thing you should do is focus on exactly what you're looking for.
+Start by establishing your priorities in these three areas:

-- Location: Are you relocating to a new town because of a new job, or to be closer to your current job?
-How will the location of schools, shops, and transportation affect your choice of neighborhoods?
+- Location: How will the location of schools, shops and transportation affect your choice of neighborhoods?

 - Budget: How much home is wise for you to own?